 9. Cargo Insurance

 This cost is payable within 30 to 60 days of shipment.
-Shippers may offer extended cargo insurance as part of their service, and may thus accord extended payment terms for it.
-Otherwise, this cost must be factored into a transaction as being payable before full funds are received for the deliverable.
-If packing is done by an external supplier, such as a freight forwarder, the costs will be even more significant.
-In some instances, it may be possible to secure extended payment terms from suppliers in recognition of the length of time that will pass before receivables are paid.
+Shippers may offer extended cargo insurance as part of their service and may thus accord extended payment terms for it.
+Otherwise, factor this cost into a transaction as being payable before receiving the full funds for deliverables.
+If packings done by an external supplier, such as a freight forwarder, the costs will be even more significant.
+It’s possible to secure extended payment terms from suppliers in recognition of time that will pass before paying for receivables.

 10. Customs and Clearance Fees

 Customs and clearance fees are due immediately on arrival of the shipment in the destination country.
-If a customs broker is employed to clear the goods, those fees will also be added to the costs.
+For customs brokers employed to clear the goods, those fees add to the other costs.
 If the contract specifies that the exporting firm is responsible for this part of the transaction, the firm will need cash on hand to cover these costs before the goods can be landed and delivered to their destination.

 By keeping these costs in mind, an exporter will be able to work through the cash flow forecasts and ensure the cash inflows match the cash outflows as much as possible to minimize the company’s reliance on financing.
 This exercise can also help the company negotiate the milestone payments and ensure it follows the contract completion to minimize payment default in future.

-The export costing calculation offers an indication of some of the other costs involved in a transaction, and gives clues as to when they might affect the cash flow.
-Insurance premiums, for example, will be paid monthly for the duration of the transaction.
-By contrast, the impact of discounting a receivable will be felt only when the receivable is sold.
-Among other costs to consider are receivables insurance, contract cancellation insurance and various financing charges, which might be paid monthly, when using a line of credit, or at the end as part of the collection and settlement process.
+The export costing calculation offers an indication of some of the other costs involved in a transaction.
+It also gives clues as to when they might affect the cash flow.
+For example, paid monthly for the duration of the transaction are insurance premiums.
+By contrast, you only feel the impact of discounting a receivable when the receivable sells.
+Among other costs to consider are receivables insurance, contract cancellation insurance and various financing charges.
+When using a line of credit these might be paid monthly or at the end as part of the collection and settlement process.